BeanieODM/beanie/docs/tutorial/find.md

 On searching for a single document it uses [FindOne](https://roman-right.github.io/beanie/api/queries/#findone) query, many documents - [FindMany](https://roman-right.github.io/beanie/api/queries/#findmany) query.

-Next document models will be used for this tutorial:
+Next document models will be used for this documentation:

 ```python
 from typing import Optional